In vitro fertilisation: Mix-ups

 In some cases, laboratory mix-ups (misidentified gametes, transfer of wrong embryos) have occurred, leading to legal action against the IVF provider and complex paternity suits.
 An example is the case of a woman in California who received the embryo of another couple and was notified of this mistake after the birth of her son.
 This has led to many authorities and individual clinics implementing procedures to minimise the risk of such mix-ups.
-The HFEA, for example, requires clinics to use a double witnessing system, the identity of specimens is checked by two people at each point at which specimens are transferred.
-Alternatively, technological solutions are gaining favour, to reduce the manpower cost of manual double witnessing, and to further reduce risks with uniquely numbered RFID tags which can be identified by readers connected to a computer.
+To mitigate risks and errors that could impact patients in IVF laboratories, regulatory authorities, along with institutions that assess hazards and ensure the appropriate handling of vulnerable materials such as oocytes and generic materials, were employed in the United Kingdom.
+This conversation sparked amid governmental concerns regarding the ethical implications of treating infertility in a laboratory setting, where doctors had all of the medical responsibility, along with philosophers such as Mary Warnock voicing their opinions on bridging medicine and politics to optimise safety.
+In the late 1970s, medical debates challenged the morality of IVF through religious, medical, and scientific claims, which led to the establishment of the Warnock Committee, chaired by Mary Warnock.
+The committee outsourced ethical decisions to groups outside of doctors, which ultimately led to the issuing of the Warnock Report, which served to regulate IVF and embryo research.
+In 1990, the UK passed the Human Fertilization and Embryology Act, institutionalising bioethics as a result.
+Because of these debates, ethics is handled by experts.
+The HFEA, for example, requires clinics to use a double witnessing system; the identity of specimens is checked by two people at each point at which specimens are transferred.
+Alternatively, technological solutions are gaining favour to reduce the manpower cost of manual double witnessing, and to further reduce risks with uniquely numbered RFID tags, which can be identified by readers connected to a computer.
+The computer tracks specimens throughout the process and alerts the embryologist if non-matching specimens are identified.
+Although the use of RFID tracking has expanded in the US, it is still not widely adopted.
+The HFEA, for example, requires clinics to use a double witnessing system; the identity of specimens is checked by two people at each point at which specimens are transferred.
+Alternatively, technological solutions are gaining favour, to reduce the manpower cost of manual double witnessing and to further reduce risks with uniquely numbered RFID tags which can be identified by readers connected to a computer.
 The computer tracks specimens throughout the process and alerts the embryologist if non-matching specimens are identified.
 Although the use of RFID tracking has expanded in the US, it is still not widely adopted.